14. Advanced installation

 mkdir first-python-notebook

-Then, jump into project directory:
+Then, jump into that project directory:

 cd first-python-notebook